 We headed downstairs and jumped in a couple of cabs bound for the Melbourne International Comedy Festival.
 One thing I didn’t know is how affordable tickets are to the MICF – I assumed it was going to be really expensive because the comedians are so talented.
-After a bit of research, I found it the Festival pride themselves on being incredibly affordable, with the average price of a ticket being around $30!
+After a bit of research, I found that the Festival pride itself on being incredibly affordable, with the average price of a ticket being about $30!
 Incredible, right?
 If you weren’t visiting during the festival, you might like to try to catch a theatre show, check out some art galleries and markets or explore places like Hosier Lane, which we did just before the set started.

-After the show wrapped up, we walked around the corner for a late night bite at Uncle Restuarant, a fantastic Vietnamese restaurant.
+After the show wrapped up, we walked around the corner for a late-night bite at Uncle Restuarant, a fantastic Vietnamese restaurant.
 The food and vibe were both fantastic, we got stuck into Banh Mi, the most delicious edamame I’ve ever had, black wild rice, wok tossed zucchini and a few other things I had never tried before.
-After quite a few cocktails, loads of laughs and with a belly full of great food we headed back to Space.
+After quite a few cocktails, loads of laughs and a belly full of great food we headed back to Space.

 We climbed into bed, got cosy and drifted off to sleep for a much-needed night of rest.